DE-RSE/de-rse.github.io/README.md

 ## Create content with `rake`

-To create content, run one of the following commands from the repository root. `Rakefile` has been created by [Ellen Gummesson](http://ellengummesson.com/) and is hoste at <https://github.com/gummesson/jekyll-rake-boilerplate>.
+To create content, run one of the following commands from the repository root. `Rakefile` has been created by [Ellen Gummesson](http://ellengummesson.com/) and is hosted at <https://github.com/gummesson/jekyll-rake-boilerplate>.

 `rake post["Title"]` creates a new blog post in `_posts`.